Getting a Home Loan in Australia if you're living overs...

 Cars with autonomous driving modes are already available and could be legally usable in some locations, such as country highways and freeways, within 10 years.

 If you don't want to wait that long, you can always buy an environmentally-friendly green car today.
-You can bring costs down by funding your purchase with one of our unique green car loans which offers a 0.7% interest rate discount, to a tiny 4.29% (4.83% comparison) for purchasing a qualifying low-emissions vehicle.
+You can bring costs down by funding your purchase with one of our unique green car loans which offers a 0.7% interest rate discount for purchasing a qualifying low-emissions vehicle.

 Other helpful resources:

 As Australia's leading online lender, loans.com.au has been helping people into their dream homes and cars for more than 10 years.
 Our content is written and reviewed by experienced financial experts.
 The information we provide is general in nature and does not take into account your personal objectives or needs.
 If you'd like to chat to one of our lending specialists about a home or car loan, contact us on Live Chat or by calling 13 10 90.